 FDA is Investigating Norovirus Outbreak Linked to Oysters

-The U.S. Food and Drug Administration (FDA) is investigating an of norovirus-associated linked to eating raw oysters harvested from San Antonio Bay, Texas.
+The U.S. Food and Drug Administration (FDA) is investigating an outbreak of -associated illness linked to eating raw oysters harvested from San Antonio Bay, Texas.
 FDA advises consumers to avoid eating raw oysters harvested from this area after Feb.
 1, 2007, as a result of reports of illnesses in people who attended a Maryland event where these oysters were served.
-Symptoms of illness associated with norovirus include nausea, vomiting, diarrhea and stomach cramping.
+Symptoms of illness associated with norovirus include nausea, vomiting, diarrhea and .
 Affected individuals often experience low-grade fever, chills, headache, muscle aches and a general sense of tiredness.
 Most people show symptoms within 48 hours of exposure to the .
 The illness typically lasts one to two days.

 Consumers who ate oyster products served in restaurants after Feb.
 1 and experienced symptoms of norovirus are encouraged to contact their healthcare provider and local health department.
 Consumers concerned about oysters purchased during this period should contact their place of purchase to determine if the oysters are from the affected lot of oysters.